 - You will be interviewed by the executive editor and one other editor at the scheduled time.

-- Soon after the interview, you will be contacted by the executive editor about the status of your application.
+- Within a week of your interview, you will be contacted by the executive editor about the status of your application.